Home » Meal Type » Pudding » Blackberry Lava Cakes with White Chocolate

 When I was leafing through Chantal Coady’s book Rococo: mastering the art of chocolate a few weeks ago, I was struck by her recipe for White Chocolate Heartbreakers.
 These are white chocolate cakes served warm with a molten raspberry and white chocolate middle – rather like a chocolate fondant.

-I bookmarked it straight away as I thought it would be an excellent dessert for the upcoming blackberry season.
+I bookmarked it straight away as I thought it would be an excellent dessert to adapt for the upcoming blackberry season.
 Who wouldn’t want a surprise purple melting middle?

 Rococo by Chantal Coady